Collins-type fragmentation energy correlator in semi-inclusive deep inelastic lepton-hadron scattering: FECs from energy-tagged SIDIS: finite- case

 \subsubsection{Subtraction of double counting}

 In Secs.~\ref{sssec:Rc-factorization} and \ref{sssec:Rh-factorization}, we have only considered factorizations for the regions $R_C$ and $R_H$ individually.
 Each of the two regions contains smaller regions within themselves and they also overlap with each other.
 To achieve an all-order factorization, one needs to add up contributions from all leading regions of all graphs, with necessary subtractions made to remove double counting between the different regions.
 The subtraction formalism was established systematically in \refs{Collins:1981uk, Collins:2011zzd}.
 A detailed discussion of this is beyond the scope of this paper.
-We only make a few remarks that are important to our situation.
+We only make a few remarks that are important to our specific situation.

-By virtue of the soft cancellation in any of the leading regions, we only need to consider subtractions involving the collinear regions.
-Any leading region then takes the form of $R_C$ or $R_H$ in \fig{fig:region}, with the soft subgraph $S$ along with its connections to the collinear subgraphs removed.
+First, by virtue of the soft cancellation in any of the leading regions, we only need to consider subtractions associated with collinear regions.
+Subsequently, any leading region will take the form of $R_C$ or $R_H$ in \fig{fig:region}, with the soft subgraph $S$ along with its connections to the collinear subgraphs removed.

-A smaller region $L' < L$ with respect to a certain region $L$ is obtained by either (1) moving lines in the hard subgraph to one of the collinear subgraphs, or (2) merging any two or more of the collinear subgraphs into a single one by decreasing their angular separation.
-The subtraction term is obtained at integrand level for a fixed (loop and phase space) momentum configuration by successively acting the approximations $\hat{T}_{L'}$ and $\hat{T}_L$ designed for $L'$ and $L$.
+For a certain region $L$, a smaller region $L' < L$ is obtained by either (1) moving lines in the hard subgraph to one of the collinear subgraphs, or (2) merging any two or more of the collinear subgraphs into a single one by decreasing their angular separation.
+The subtraction term is obtained at the integrand level for a fixed (loop and phase space) momentum configuration by successively applying the approximations $\hat{T}_{L'}$ and $\hat{T}_L$, designed for $L'$ and $L$, respectively.
 That is, for any graph $G$, the contribution from these two regions, $G_L$ and $G_{L'}$, is given by \beq G_L + G_{L'} = \hat{T}_L G + \hat{T}_{L'} G - \hat{T}_L \hat{T}_{L'} G. \eeq In more general case, each region would contain chains of smaller regions nested in an ordered way, and the contribution from this region will be given by a recursive subtraction formula~\cite{Collins:2011zzd}.

 The type-(1) subtraction does not change the number or structure of the collinear subgraphs.
 It occurs only in gauge theory and involves longitudinally polarized gluons.
 Each of these subtraction terms can be factorized in the same way.
 The result only affects the collinear factor $J_1$ in both $R_C$ and $R_H$, modifying the corresponding hard coefficient so as to remove its collinear singularities.